maidsafe-archive/SystemDocs/en/how_it_works/vault.md

 # Vaults
-Vaults are created on a user's computer when they install the MaidSafe client and join the SAFE Network.
+Vaults are created on a user's computer when they install the SAFE Network client and join the SAFE Network.

 The Vault on the user's computer can not be seen by the user.
 Instead the user sees a virtual mounted drive that provides access to their distributed data.